karttur/arduino/_posts/2020/2020-02-15-module-capacitive-sm-v1-2.markdown

 <figcaption> Capacitive soil moisture sensor. </figcaption>
 </figure>

-The capacitive moisture sensors used in the [Stulturum spectrometer](../../stulturum) are from [pchbutik](https://pchbutik.se/kretskort/1237-jordfukt-sensor-kapacitiv-avkanning-analogt-utgang-passar-arduino.html).
+The capacitive moisture sensors used in the [xspectrolum spectrometer](../../xspectrolum) are from [pchbutik](https://pchbutik.se/kretskort/1237-jordfukt-sensor-kapacitiv-avkanning-analogt-utgang-passar-arduino.html).